HomeSite Map

 American Releases

-January 20th, 1964, was the first American release of “Not A Second Time,” which was on the Capitol album “Meet The Beatles!
+January 20th, 1964, was the first American release of “Not A Second Time,” which was on the first Capitol album “Meet The Beatles!
 Since the song wasn’t a hit and didn’t get substantial airplay, it did not make it onto any compilation or "greatest hits" package to date.
-It remains a highly respected addition to their first Capitol album.
+The song remains a highly respected addition to their first Capitol album.
 Incidentally, mono copies of this album contained a "Type B" foldover mix of the song created by Capitol Records that combined both channels of the stereo mix into one instead of the legitimate mono mix originally created by George Martin in 1963.
 This album was finally released on an individual compact disc on January 21st, 2014, both the mono and stereo mixes being contained on a single CD.
+A mono edition of the album on opaque blue vinyl was then released on November 22nd, 2024 for sale exclusively at Target stores.

 The first time the original British "With The Beatles" album was made available in the US was the "Original Master Recording" vinyl edition released through Mobile Fidelity Sound Lab in January of 1987.
 This album included "Not A Second Time" and was prepared utilizing half-speed mastering technology from the original master tape on loan from EMI.
 This version of the album had a limited production, reportedly because of a damaged metal part that was needed for pressing the vinyl.
 Therefore, this album is said to be the rarest and most valuable Beatles album in the “Original Master Recording” series.